 As there are some common mistakes that we at Twill frequently encounter, we want to share them with you to get you started on the right foot:

 It seems obvious, but it is essential!
-Make sure you know what Incoterm is best for your cargo – and don’t rely on someone else to tell you.
+Make sure you know what Incoterm® is best for your cargo – and don't rely on someone else to tell you.
 You could end up paying more or opening yourself up to more risk than necessary.
-If you want more clarification on specific Incoterms, head over to our quick guide, showing you which Incoterm might be the best for your cargo.
+If you want more clarification and guidance on specific Incoterms®, download our Incoterms eBook, showing you which Incoterms® might be the best for your cargo.

 2. Using FOB or CIF for containerized cargo

-Instead, use FCA, CPT, and CIP which are the correct alternatives as they are meant for containerized freight.
-For each of these risk is transferred at the origin when the cargo is handed over to the carrier at the agreed upon location at the origin.
+Use FCA, CPT, and CIP, instead of CIF or FOB, which are the correct alternatives as they are meant for containerized freight.
+For each of these risks is transferred at the origin when the cargo is handed over to the carrier at the agreed upon location at the origin.

 3. Don’t confuse ownership and risk

-Incoterms do not regulate the passing of title (ownership) from the seller to the buyer.
-They only cover the risk during the period of delivery and dividing the costs accordingly.
-Make sure to define in your sales contract when the ownerships changes.
+Incoterms® do not regulate the passing of title (ownership) from the seller to the buyer.
+They only cover the risk during the period of delivery and divide the costs accordingly.
+Make sure to define in your sales contract when the ownership changes.